AggieSportsAnalytics/scoreboard/README.md

     time.sleep(.5)
 ```

-After loading this code on the Raspberry Pi and wiring the components properly, development and costruction on the ASA was completed.
+After setting up this code on the Raspberry Pi and wiring the hardware components properly, development on the ASA was completed.

 # 🪴 Areas of Improvement